-For exposures treated by the internal rating method, the capital requirements in respect of credit risk take into account financial collateral (in the form of a cash pledge agreement) amounting to $\notin$ 700m granted by manufacturer Renault and protecting RCI Banque against the risk of the Renault subsidiaries defaulting on inventory financing.
+For exposures treated by the internal rating method, the capital requirements in respect of credit risk take into account financial collateral (in the form of a cash pledge agreement) amounting to €700m granted by manufacturer Renault and protecting RCI Banque against the risk of the Renault subsidiaries defaulting on inventory financing.
 This protection is spread evenly over each exposure in the relevant scope by RAY's data processing.
-After application of the discount relating to the asymmetry of currencies, the impact on the value of $\pounds$ 1 038m of exposures (corporate category only) totaled $\pounds$ 696m.
+At the end of December 2019 and after application of the discount relating to the asymmetry of currencies, the impact on the value of €1 037m of exposures (corporate category only) totaled €696m.

-With the standardized method, capital requirements in respect of credit risk include financial collateral (in the form of Letras de Cambio) protecting Brazilian subsidiary Banco RCI Brasil against the risk of default of its network of dealerships, for a total of €110m at the end of December 2020, reducing exposures to €4m for the corporate category, to €171m for SMEs.
+With the standardized method, capital requirements in respect of credit risk include financial collateral (in the form of Letras de Cambio) protecting Brazilian subsidiary Banco RCI Brasil against the risk of default of its network of dealerships, for a total of €110m at the end of December 2019, reducing exposures to €4m for the corporate category, to €171m for SMEs.
 This protection is allocated individually to each exposure concerned.